StevenBlack/vocab/million-dollar-words.md

 ### minutia
 The small, trivial details of something.
 Someone who worries about minutiae often overlooks the stuff that matters.
-Pronounced M/N-NOO-SHAH.

 ### mirabile dictu